 - Present an annual inventory of Society property at the Annual Meeting.

 The Treasurer shall:

-- Collect and record funds in accordance with the approved budget and deposit the same in the name of the Society.
+- Oversee the work of the Administrator, who will collect and record funds in accordance with the approved budget and deposit the same in the name of the Society.

-- Present a financial statement at each meeting and at other times as requested by the President.
+- Review financial statements prepared by the Administrator and present at each Executive Committee meeting and at other times as requested by the President.

-- Present an annual financial statement at the annual meeting.
+- Review annual financial statement prepared by the Administrator, and present financial statement at the annual meeting.

 - The Treasurer shall be bonded in amounts determined by the Executive Committee.
 The expense of these bonds shall be paid for by the Society.

-- Invest all funds not needed for current disbursements on recommendation of the Budget Committee and upon approval of the Executive Committee.
+- Work with the Administrator to invest all funds not needed for current disbursements upon approval of the Executive Committee.

 All Officers shall:

 - Perform the duties prescribed in the parliamentary authority, in addition to those outlined in these by-laws and those assigned from time to time.

 - Deliver to their successors all official material within fifteen (15) days following the close of the annual meeting at which their terms of office expire.